MariaChizhova/SE-2021/README.md

 The project is currently in an initial state.

 ## Roadmap

 The roadmap of the project is available [here](https://github.com/MariaChizhova/SE_2021/projects/1)

+## Acknowledgements

+Thanks to our teachers (Vladislav Tankov, Timofey Bryksin) for created this task!

 ## Contributors

 Maria Chizhova: @MariaChizhova

 Anna Potryasaeva: @annapotr

 Jura Khudyakov: @23jura23

+## Contributing

+Pull requests are welcome!

 ## License